scipy-conference/scipy_proceedings/papers/cory_quammen/cory_quammen.rst

 In this code, ``ds`` is an instance of a ``dataset_adapter.PolyData`` class returned by the ``WrapDataObject`` function to handle the ``vtkPolyData`` output of the ``vtkXMLPolyDataReader``.
-Point- and cell-associated arrays are available in member variables that provide the dictionary interface.
+Point and cell arrays are available in member variables that provide the dictionary interface.

 .. code-block:: python